renebarto/baremetal/doc/tutorials/11-doxygen.md

 doxygen -v
 ```

+The command should execute without error, and print the version of `Doxygen`:

 ```text
 1.9.4
 ```

-## Installing Graphviz
+## Installing Graphviz {#TUTORIAL_11_DOXYGEN_INSTALLING_GRAPHVIZ}

-Graphviz (dot) is a visualization tool that will enable Doxygen to create diagrams for e.g. inheritance in the generated documentation.
+Graphviz (dot) is a visualization tool that will enable `Doxygen` to create diagrams for e.g. inheritance in the generated documentation.

-### Windows
+### Windows {#TUTORIAL_11_DOXYGEN_INSTALLING_GRAPHVIZ_WINDOWS}

 We will install the latest Graphviz available for Windows at the moment, 9.0.0.
 Download the installer [here](https://gitlab.com/api/v4/projects/4207231/packages/generic/graphviz-releases/9.0.0/windows_10_cmake_Release_graphviz-install-9.0.0-win64.exe), and run it.
-You might be warned that Doxygen is not commonly downloaded, you can safely ignore this, and decide to keep the file in your browser, and if Windows Defender pops up, again you can safely ignore this and run the file.
+You might be warned that `Doxygen` is not commonly downloaded, you can safely ignore this, and decide to keep the file in your browser, and if Windows Defender pops up, again you can safely ignore this and run the file.

 <img src="images/graphviz-install-1.png" alt="Installing Graphviz 1" width="500"/>